Faisalkhan047/FaizFood/README.md

 # FaizFood
-thinking to develop a frontend website for food category
+do contribute to it and make it responsive and fully working website